yurijeon-g/Doordash-Food-Delivery-Data-Analysis-Case-Study-with-SQL/README.md

 The second section, "Identifying Low & High Performing Restaurants," provides insight into the best and worst-performing restaurants based on their revenue.
 The analysis includes a partitioned bottom 5% of the total revenue into evenly distributed bins.
 This result considers potential refunds and subtracts them from the order total if they occur.
 The analysis reveals that the lowest revenue-generating restaurants are in Palo Alto.
 This information can be helpful in the decision-making process to improve the business of underperforming restaurants.

-Lastly, the third section analyzes the relationship between delivery time and restaurant ranking.
+The third section analyzes the relationship between delivery time and restaurant ranking.
 The data suggests that there is no correlation between a low ranking and average delivery time.
 The results reveal that restaurant 303 has the lowest ranking, despite having the second-fastest delivery time.
 This information could indicate that other factors besides delivery time, such as customer service or menu selection, may contribute to restaurant ranking.

-Overall, this data analysis project provides helpful insights to evaluate the restaurant and region breakdown, allowing stakeholders to make data-driven decisions to improve business.
+This provides helpful insights to evaluate the restaurant and region breakdown, allowing stakeholders to make data-driven decisions to improve business.

+In fourth section, the focus is on the orders by time of day.
+The results show the highest median order values by the hour, distinguishing between immediate vs. scheduled orders, order frequency per hour, and the highest average order total by hour.

+The highest median order values by the hour show the hour of the day with the highest median order value.
+The results show that 4 PM has the highest median order value, followed by 3 PM, 5 PM, and 1 AM.
+This information can help the food delivery service providers to plan their staffing and inventory management better.

+Distinguishing immediate and scheduled orders by hour can also help providers to improve their service delivery.
+The results show that immediate orders have the highest median order value at 4 PM, followed by 3 PM and 5 PM.
+Scheduled orders, on the other hand, have the highest median order value at 8 AM, followed by 5 AM and 10 AM.
+Providers can use this information to plan their service delivery better, especially in terms of staffing and inventory management.

+Order frequency per hour shows the number of orders per hour of the day.
+The results show that people tend to order more frequently late at night as a midnight meal.
+This information can help food delivery providers to optimize their service delivery during peak hours.

+The highest average order total by the hour provides insight into the time of day with the highest average order value.
+The results show that 6 AM to 8 AM and 10 AM have significantly higher average order values.
+Providers can use this information to identify the food items that sell better during these hours and plan their inventory accordingly.

+Overall, the analysis of orders by time of day provides valuable insights into how food delivery services can improve their service delivery.
+By understanding the customers' ordering patterns, providers can optimize their staffing and inventory management, leading to better customer satisfaction.

 ## About the Data: